BenBanerjeeRichards/HasLastpassBeenPwned/README.md

 $ pip3 install -r requrements.txt
 ```

-Then check to check an individual password just pass in your password:
+Then to check an individual password just pass in your password:

 ```bash
 $ python3 main.py password